Meet Ray Adams

 Along with his successes on stage, he went on to create performances that earned internationally recognition being awarded first and second place Close-up Magic (2009) & 2010) at the Winter Carnival of Magic at Pigeon Forge, second place at Internationally Close-Up Magic Contest (2009) held in Nashville, Tennessee, and first place in Stage Magic (2005) and the coveted People’s Choice Award (2004 & 2005) from the Louisville Magic Club.

 During Ray’s college days, he studied the art of theatre and comedy, learning more effective tools to interact with his audience.
+Ray also learned the practical eliments of the “scene shop” where sets, backdrops, and props were fabricated and constructed.
 With the new theatrical elements he had developed, Ray stopped performing straight magic and added the allure of comedy and a bit of theatre to his magical performances.

 In 2012, Ray earned his Bachelor of Arts in Theatre from the University of Kentucky Department of Theatre (UK) in 2012, where he sought out other forms of comedic express through song and entertainment.
 This form of performance was not new to him, being he was cast in the lead role of the “Monkey King” in the UK’s Theatre presentation of the “The Monkey King: Havoc in Heaven” (2011).
 Other roles he was cast in: “Shamrayff” in UK Theatre’s “The Seagull” (2011), “Mortimer” in Actors Guild of Lexington production of “The Fantaskicks” (2008 – 2009), and “Boatswain” in UK Theatre’s “My Name is Felstrom” (2010) and “The Tempest” (2007).